ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_addingviewingclusters.md

 ### Network interface settings
 {: #vc_nsx-t_addingviewingclusters-adding-network-interface-settings}

+When you add a cluster for a vCenter Server with NSX-T, you must specify the following network interface settings.

+#### Host name prefix
+{: #vc_nsx-t_addingviewingclusters-host-name}

+You can use the default host name prefix or specify a new one.
+When you specify a new host name prefix, the host name prefix must meet the following requirements:
+- Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
+- The host name prefix must start with a lowercase alphabetic character.
+- The host name prefix must end with a lowercase alphabetic or numeric character.
+- The maximum length of the host name prefix is 10 characters.

+#### Public or private network
+{: #vc_nsx-t_addingviewingclusters-network}

 Network interface card (NIC) enablement settings are based on your selection of either **Public and Private Network** or **Private Network Only**.

 ### Order summary